 All you have to do is repeat back what you’ve heard, along with your response.
 This forces you to listen to what’s being said so you can articulate a response.
 Repeating what you’ve heard may also prompt the person to repeat or clarify a point, further ensuring full understanding of their need, request or concern.

 As such, a company culture built on active listening clears the floor to allow for more productivity and effectiveness.
-With less frustration, and more clarity, employees are happier and able to do their job better.
+With less frustration, and more clarity, employees are happier and better able to do their job better.

 A True Open Door Policy is Necessary